Massage Practitioner Program (250 Hours)

 Our Massage Practitioner Program imparts essential methods for inducing relaxation, pain reduction, mental clarity and heightened states of peace and ease.
 The training qualifies graduates for self-employment within the city of Santa Barbara and specific municipalities which do not currently require State Certification.
 Our 250 hour training also prepares grads for entry level employment within the local spa industry if State Certification is not requested by the specific employer.
 Our 250 hour program provides the foundational knowledge and skills required for the advanced bodywork modules that comprise our 550 hour program, as well as covers content required for MBLEx exam preparation.

 The Practitioner Program offers well-rounded, hands on curriculum in Swedish, Reflexology, and Seated Massage.
 Integral to the bodywork curriculum we include: Anatomy, Physiology, Kinesiology, Pathology, Health and Hygiene, Nutrition and Ethics.
-Students meet twice weekly, mornings or evenings and two or three weekends for classroom instruction and a nature retreat.
+Students meet twice weekly, mornings or evenings and two or three weekends for classroom instruction.

 Completion of the program requires passing grades on bodywork and written exams.
 Students qualify to start working in the clinic once they have passed their bodywork exam for Swedish or Reflexology.
 The bodywork exam for Swedish massage involves a full body session, for Reflexology a partial session, demonstrating competency on an instructor prior to clinic participation.
 Regular quizzes are given throughout the program in each of the modules.
 Written exam follows the last day of Swedish and Ethics.